 Today we speak many languages and live in many countries—with different cultures, ethnic traditions, national histories and understandings of Christian faith and practice.

 Every United Methodist congregation is interconnected throughout the denomination via a unique, interlocking chain of conferences.
 The United Methodist Church practices representative democracy in its governance.
 Conferences elect delegates who are authorized to act and vote.
-Learn more about our structure.

 All persons are welcome to attend our churches and receive Holy Communion, and are eligible to be baptized and become members.

 United Methodist trust free inquiry in matters of Christian doctrine.
 Our faith is guided by Scripture, tradition, experience and reason.
 Of paramount importance, however, is Scripture as the witness of God’s creating, redeeming and sustaining relationship with God’s people.
-Learn more about our basic beliefs.

 The United Methodist Church has a Wesleyan heritage, and as such, places an emphasis on mind and heart (knowledge and vital piety) and putting faith and love into practice (life).
-Find out more about our Wesleyan heritage.

 Our mission is to make disciples of Jesus Christ for the transformation of the world.
 In uncomplicated terms, this means we strive to nurture followers of Christ who then reach out and teach others about the love of Jesus.
-Find out about our mission around the world.